 • Be evicted in accordance with the state’s eviction procedures

-• Terminate the lease agreement for legally justifiable reasons, such as to start an active military career and if they are discriminated upon
+• Terminate the tenancy for legally justifiable reasons, such as to start an active military career and if they are discriminated upon

 • Live in peace and quiet